Months of the year history, quotes and ideas

 1. Martius named for Mars, God of War.

-2. Aprilis from Latin word aperio.
+2. Aprilis-Latin word aperio.

-2. Means the opening of buds in spring time.
+2. Opening of buds in spring.

 3. Named for Goddess Maia.

 7. Number 7.